diegovallejossalas/diegovallejossalas.github.io/_posts/2021-06-16-attrition_analyzing_and_modeling.markdown

 The data includes 5 datasets but for this project I am using 3.
 The first one includes information about education, salaries, gender, marital status, years at company and more.
 The second and third datasets are surveys.
 One of them is about job satisfaction and the other one is about performance.

+## Obtaining and Scrubbing

 As I always do, all the libraries go together at the beginning.
 They basically are Pandas, Numpy, Matplotlib, Seaborn and Sklearn for modeling.

-## Obtaining and Scrubbing

 This dataset gives us a dictionary where we can find an explanation, so this makes us save some time searching in the web.

-Looking at the missing data I decided to use the mode to replace the missing values (‘Numcompaniesworked’, ‘TotalWorkingYears’, ‘EnvironmentSatisfaction’, ‘JobSatisfaction’ and ‘WorkLifeBalance ‘) because they will not make a significant difference compared to the next highest value and we are dealing with integers.
+Looking at the missing data I decided to use the mode to replace the missing values (‘Numcompaniesworked’, ‘TotalWorkingYears’, ‘EnvironmentSatisfaction’, ‘JobSatisfaction’ and ‘WorkLifeBalance ‘) because they will not make a significant difference compared to the next higher or lower value and those values are only integers.

 ## Exploring Data

 Once I replaced the missing values, I merged the data frames.
 After this I created histograms for every numerical variable to have an approach with the distribution of values and understand a bit more about them.
 Following this line, I could easily drop some variables that have no value for our work.

 After that, to understand the scenario and analyze our problem I created data frames per each variable splitting the total number of employees by staying in the company or not and its respective percentage.
 Then I used different kinds of visualizations like bars, boxplots, violin plots, etc. depending on each variable.

 In some cases when my experience in Human Resources field tells me to explore deeper, I created visualizations combining some variables specially to explain how some correlations work.
 This is extremely useful for recommendations.
+I created functions for most of the visualizations.
+This is a good practice I try to do as much as possible to consume less time and avoid errors.

 Here I want to mention just some of the variables that have a mayor impact direct or indirectly on attrition.

 ### Attrition

 This is our target variable, and the first action is to transform values from object to numerical and then I got some insights about it.
 16% of employees leaved the company last year.
-This number could be tricky when you try to understand it because it may vary between different variables.
-When we talk about attrition, we necessarily talk about money that leaks out, is a hidden cost, hard to track and hard to explain too.
-That is why sometimes companies explain its cost with time invested on training or customer service quality.
+When we talk about attrition, we necessarily talk about money that leaks out, is a hidden cost, hard to track and hard to explain sometimes.
+That is why companies explain its cost with time invested on training or customer service quality.
 It is part of the exploration to compare variables by attrition and we must pay attention on those whose have an attrition percentage considerable upper or lower than 16.

 ![](https://i.imgur.com/AUwnYwp.png)